ministryofjustice/prison-to-probation-update/README.md

 #### Reports

-There are number of CSV reports that are documented [here](https://prison-to-probation-update.prison.service.justice.gov.uk/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config)
+There are a number of CSV reports that are documented [here](https://prison-to-probation-update.prison.service.justice.gov.uk/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config).

 To run the reports you require the `ROLE_PTPU_REPORT` role.
 We would recommend asking the HMPPS Auth administrators (DPS Tech team) to create personal production client credentials and just add that single role.
 Use Postman or cUrl to request the report.